Diel vertical migration: Endogenous rhythm

 Biological clocks are an ancient and adaptive sense of time innate to an organism that allows them to anticipate environmental changes and cycles so they are able to physiologically and behaviorally respond to the expected change.

 Evidence of circadian rhythms controlling DVM, metabolism, and even gene expression have been found in copepod species, Calanus finmarchicus.
 These copepods were shown to continue to exhibit these daily rhythms of vertical migration in the laboratory setting even in constant darkness, after being captured from an actively migrating wild population.

 An experiment was done at the Scripps Institution of Oceanography which kept organisms in column tanks with light/dark cycles.
 A few days later the light was changed to a constant low light and the organisms still displayed diel vertical migration.
 This suggests that some type of internal response was causing the migration.

 Clock gene expression

-Many organisms including the copepod C. finmarchicus, has genetic material devoted to maintaining its biological clock.
-The expression of these genes varies temporally with the expression significantly increasing following dawn and dusk at times of greatest vertical migration seen in this species.
+Many organisms, including the copepod C. finmarchicus, have genetic material devoted to maintaining their biological clock.
+The expression of these genes varies temporally with the expression significantly increasing following dawn and dusk at times of greatest vertical migration.
 These findings may indicate they work as a molecular stimulus for vertical migration.

 Body size

-The relative body size of an organism has been found to effect DVM.
+The relative body size of an organism has been found to affect DVM.
 Bull trout express daily and seasonal vertical migrations with smaller individuals always staying at a deeper layer than the larger individuals.
 This is most likely due to a predation risk, but is dependent on the individuals own size such that smaller animals may be more inclined to remain at depth.